 Under the Welfare and Institution Code § 14717.1, responsibility for providing or arranging for specialty mental health services shall promptly transfer from the county of original jurisdiction to the county in which a foster child resides, subject to any exceptions established pursuant to that section.
 This is known as "presumptive transfer."
 Counties have agreed that the county of original jurisdiction (sending county) remains responsible for reimbursing the receiving county for specialty mental health services provided or arranged by the receiving county.
 Under this program, CalMHSA acts as a fiscal agent for participating counties to make and receive transfer payments of county match dollars.
-Counties will start participating in this program July 1, 2018.
+Counties started participating in this program July 1, 2018.

-Financial Highlights for the Fiscal Year Ended June 30, 2018
+Financial Highlights for the Fiscal Year Ended June 30, 2019

-Revenues \$44.6 million Revenues increased significantly over the prior year.
-The \$37 million increase is a result of contributions from member counties for new programs, namely LA County Media Campaign (\$13.5 million) and Innovation Technology Suite Project (\$20.7 million), along with a \$2.8 million or 51% increase in contributions for the PEI Program.
-Expenses \$18.5 million Expenses increased \$9.8 million over the prior year.
-The increase is directly related to the new programs, as expenses for PEI remained relatively flat at \$6.9 million.
-Assets \$34.4 million Assets increased \$27.1 million over the prior year as CalMHSA received contributions from member counties for the new programs mentioned above.
-Funds were collected in 2017/2018 for some programs in which expenses expect to be incurred over the next few years.
+Revenues \$31 million Revenues decreased by \$13 million over the prior year.
+The \$13 million decrease is a result of lower contributions from member counties for new Help@Hand (\$5.8 million) as prior year was the inception period with initial deposit funding by Cohort 1 members, along with a \$7.7 million decrease in contributions for the PEI Program.
+There was an increase of \$0.5 million in Investment revenue, a result of increased Cash Balance.
+Expenses \$33.9 million Expenses increased drastically by \$15.4 million over the prior year.
+The increase is directly related to the engagement of the 2 identified Technology vendors for Help@Hand and its contract began on July 1, 218.
+In addition, the engagement of CalMHSA as the Project Management led to the need for additional program staff and subject matter experts.
+LA Media Campaign also spent all its funds from prior years (\$5.6 million) and FY18/19 funding of \$6.4 million on its activities, mainly the large scale "We Rise" event.
+Assets \$35.9 million Assets increased \$1.5 million over the prior year.
+As t as Funds were collected in 2017/2018 and 2018/2019 for some programs are expected to be expensed in 2018/2019 and over the next few years.
 See footnote C of the Notes to the Basic Financial Statements.
-Liabilities \$ 3.1 million Liabilities increased \$1.1 million over the prior year.
+Liabilities \$ 6.6 million Liabilities increased \$3.5 million over the prior year.
 The increase is related to the growth of the CalMHSA programs resulting in more amounts owed to contractors at year-end.
+It also includes \$1.8 million of Presumptive Transfer deposits received from participating counties.